AgnitumuS/ubjs/tutorials/security.md

 ##### Configuring Active Directory
 It's now time to prepare Active Directory to know about UnityBase.
-Either computer's account or some special user account could be used by UnityBase service.
+Either computer's account, or some special user account could be used by UnityBase service.
 The account should have "Logon as a service" right.
 In either case it is a good practice to create Service Principal Name for UnitBase service and associate it with the account chosen.
 As UnityBase is a Web (http) service, the SPN should correspond to the following schema:

     HTTP/Fully_Qualified_Domain_Name_of_the_Server[:Listening_Port]